LTUC/amman-dotnet-401d2/Curriculum/Class42/Resources/OWASP.md

    current contextual logged in user.
 Compare these two values together to make sure the right person is seeing hte resource. if they don't match...kick them out!
    - Essentially, anything that lives in the browser(Javascript, hidden fields, cookies) can be modified.
 Server side validation is the best option.

-2. CORS misconfigurations
+1. CORS misconfigurations
    - CORS stands for Cross-Origin Resource Sharing
    - The issue is that its too easy to open up your website to all requests,
    - Generally, never just allow origins unless your api is exposed to the complete public.
    - Within .NET Core you have to specify with the `USeCors()` configuration.
-   - this will allow you to control who can make AJAX requests
+   - This will allow you to control who can make AJAX requests
-3. Directory Traversal or Dangerous Files
+1. Directory Traversal or Dangerous Files
    - Don't allow users to do directory traversal in your web application.
    - Don't let a user got to "mysite.com/images" and view a directory of images.
    - Don't allow users to have access to sensitive files such as backups.